hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 * `id` - The ID of the Probe.

 * `host` - The Hostname used for this Probe.
-If the Application Gateway is configured for a single site, by default the Host name should be specified as `127.0.0.1`, unless otherwise configured in custom probe.
-Cannot be set if `pick_host_name_from_backend_http_settings` is set to `true`.

 * `interval` - The Interval between two consecutive probes in seconds.
-Possible values range from 1 second to a maximum of 86,400 seconds.

 * `name` - The Name of the Probe.

 * `protocol` - The Protocol used for this Probe.
-Possible values are `Http` and `Https`.

 * `path` - The Path used for this Probe.

-* `timeout` - The Timeout used for this Probe, which indicates when a probe becomes unhealthy.
-Possible values range from 1 second to a maximum of 86,400 seconds.
+* `timeout` - The Timeout used for this Probe, indicating when a probe becomes unhealthy.

-* `unhealthy_threshold` - The Unhealthy Threshold for this Probe, which indicates the amount of retries which should be attempted before a node is deemed unhealthy.
-Possible values are from 1 to 20.
+* `unhealthy_threshold` - The Unhealthy Threshold for this Probe, which indicates the amount of retries which will be attempted before a node is deemed unhealthy.

-* `port` - Custom port which will be used for probing the backend servers.
-The valid value ranges from 1 to 65535.
-In case not set, port from HTTP settings will be used.
-This property is valid for Standard_v2 and WAF_v2 only.
+* `port` - Custom port which is used for probing the backend servers.

-* `pick_host_name_from_backend_http_settings` - Whether the host header should be picked from the backend HTTP settings.
+* `pick_host_name_from_backend_http_settings` - Whether the host header is picked from the backend HTTP settings.

 * `match` - A `match` block as defined above.